 Installation and Preparations

 This package comes pre-installed on the GVSU Posit Workbench.
-All you
+All you need to do is load the package to access its functions.

 Note: The Software Investigation starter program will always include